davidbrandfonbrener/davidbrandfonbrener.github.io/_posts/2021-02-25-overparam-bandit.md

 ### Results

 Now we can generate some results.
-Our measure of success will be the *regret* which is defined as
+The goal is to minimize the *regret* which is the difference between our learned policy and the optimal policy $ \pi^*$.
+Explicitly, we can define the regret of a policy $ \pi $ as

 $$